Loop-Level Lepton Flavor Violation and Diphoton Signals in the Minimal Left-Right Symmetric Model: Discussions and conclusion

-\textbf{\textit{Discussions and conclusion.--}} All the current leading LFV, LFC and diphoton constraints on $m_{H_3}$ and $v_R$ are presented as the shaded regions in Fig.~\ref{fig:LFV}, and the predominant future prospects in various laboratory experiments and astrophysical observations are depicted as lines.
+All the current leading LFV, LFC and diphoton constraints on $m_{H_3}$ and $v_R$ are presented as the shaded regions in Fig.~\ref{fig:LFV}, and the predominant future prospects in various laboratory experiments and astrophysical observations are depicted as lines.
 The LFV, LFC and diphoton constraints are labeled as the solid, dot-dashed and dashed lines, respectively.
 The $\gamma$-rays signals from SN1987A induced by the diphoton coupling provide the current most stringent limit on $v_R$, up to $2\times10^9$ GeV, which can be improved up to $6\times10^{11}$ GeV by future observations of Betelgeuse.
-In absence of fortune to see a nearby supernova explosion in the near future, the searches of the LFV signal $\mu \to e + {\rm inv}$ in the Mu3e experiment can improve the current SN1987A limit by roughly a factor of $2.5$, up to roughly $5\times10^9$ GeV.
+The baryon asymmetry of the Universe can be naturally explained by the decay of heavy neutrinos via the leptogenesis mechanism~\cite{Fukugita:1986hr}.
+In the framework of LRSM, it is required that $v_R \gtrsim {\cal O}(10^{11})$ GeV if the heavy neutrinos have the hierarchical mass spectrum~\cite{Frere:2008ct,ReFiorentin:2016rzn}.
+It is remarkable that the future astrophysical observations could reach the non-resonant leptogenesis scale in the LRSM.
+In absence of fortune to see a nearby supernova explosion in the near future, the searches of the LFV signal $\mu \to e + {\rm inv}$ in the Mu3e experiment can improve the current SN1987A limit by roughly a factor of $2.5$, up to roughly $5\times10^9$ GeV, if the Yukawa couplings $f_i$ are of order one and the RHN mixing is maximal.

-A relatively heavier $H_3$ can be directly produced at future high-energy lepton colliders via its coupling to photons (or leptons), e.g. $e^+ + e^- \to \gamma + H_3$~\cite{Bauer:2018uxu,Mimasu:2014nea,Jaeckel:2015jla,Wang:2022ock,Schafer:2022shi,Bao:2025tqs}.
+A relatively heavier $H_3$ can be directly produced at future high-energy lepton colliders via its coupling to photons and leptons, e.g. $e^+ + e^- \to \gamma + H_3$~\cite{Bauer:2018uxu,Mimasu:2014nea,Jaeckel:2015jla,Wang:2022ock,Schafer:2022shi,Bao:2025tqs}.
 Depending on the mass $m_{H_3}$, the signals may be prompt-like or displaced vertices.
 In analogy to the coupling $H_3 \gamma\gamma$, $H_3$ can also have the coupling to a photon and a $Z$ boson, i.e. in the form of $H_3 \gamma Z$, which is induced by the heavy charged scalars and $W_R$ boson~\cite{Nemevsek:2016enw}.
 Then we can expect some rare $Z$ decays such as $Z \to \gamma + H_3 \to 3\gamma$ at future Tera-$Z$ factories~\cite{Jaeckel:2015jla,Bauer:2017ris,Brivio:2017ije,Bauer:2018uxu}.
 In addition, $H_3$ can also have flavor-changing neutral current (FCNC) couplings to quarks, which are induced by the right-handed gauge couplings of $W_R$ boson.
 However, the FCNC decays $d_j \to d_i + H_3$ (with $d_{i,j}$ the down-type quarks) are heavily suppressed by the right-handed scale via $v_R^{-6}$ and the corresponding limits are rather weak~\cite{Qiang:2026abc}.